-Wadia wants to be Danone’s partner in the food and dairy products business and their JV being existence for over 13 years in India.
-Wadia group was permitted Danone Group for moving independently into the distribution of imported water bottles and Yogurt JV with Yakult.
-Under the 1995 JV agreement changed, Danone is prohibited from launching the food brand in India without the concern of Wadia.
-In addition, the partner agreed that in the event of another partner wishing to sell its stake or in the future Danone group has a requirement to work with Wadia Group in their businesses in India, and gave Wadia group the first right of refusal.
-June 2006, Wadia claimed Danone had used the tiger brand to launch biscuits in Bangalore.
+Wadia wants to be Danone’s partner in the food and dairy products business and their JV has existed for over 13 years in India.
+Wadia group was permitted by Danone Group to move independently into the distribution of imported water bottles and Yogurt JV with Yakult.
+Under the 1995 JV agreement, Danone is prohibited from launching the food brand in India without the concern of Wadia.
+In addition, the partner agreed that in the event of another partner wishing to sell its stake or in the future Danone Group has a requirement to work with Wadia Group in their businesses in India, and gave Wadia Group the first right of refusal.
+In June 2006, Wadia claimed Danone had used the Tiger brand to launch biscuits in Bangalore.

 Britannia Industries Investment highlights-

-Britannia Industries Ltd. listed 30% of its Biscuit category shares.
 Britannia lists the biscuit categories with a market share of 30% in the country.
-It has strong biscuit brands like Good day, Tiger, Vita Marie Gold, etc in a faster-growing market.
-The company is investing 8% of its sales in advertisements to enhance the brand value and market share, lift towards premiumization and cause rationalization to have improved the profit margin in the Indian business.
+It has strong biscuit brands like Good Day, Tiger, Vita Marie Gold, etc. in a faster-growing market.
+The company is investing 8% of its sales in advertisement to enhance the brand value and market share, lift towards premiumization, and cause rationalization to improve the profit margin in the Indian business.
 It’s witnessing a major shift towards premiumization.
 Britannia is increasing the sale of a mix of non-biscuit products to improve profitability and diversify the product portfolio.
 The company has been increasing its non-biscuit products like Bread, Cake, Dairy products, Poha, Upma, and oats to earn a higher margin.